 Dr Melanie Walls, The University of Western Australia

-Key findings over the last 30 years have included:
+Key findings over the last 30 years:

 - Menarche (timing of the first menstrual period) represents the start of female reproductive life and age at menarche is a strong predictor of long-term physical and emotional health.

-Maternal smoking reduces uterine volume in adolescent daughters
+Maternal smoking reduces uterine volume in adolescent daughters.

 Hart R, Sloboda DM, Doherty DA, Norman RJ, Atkinson HC, Newnham JP, Dickinson JE, Hickey M. Prenatal determinants of uterine volume and ovarian reserve in adolescence.
 The Journal of Clinical Endocrinology and Metabolism.
 2009;94(12):4931-7. doi: 10.1210/jc.2009-1342.

 Adult diagnostic criteria for PCOS cannot be applied to adolescent girls

 Hickey M, Doherty DA, Atkinson H, Sloboda DM, Franks S, Norman RJ, Hart R. Clinical, ultrasound and biochemical features of polycystic ovary syndrome in adolescents: implications for diagnosis.
 Human Reproduction.
 2011;26(6):1469-77. doi: 10.1093/humrep/der102.

 Adolescent girls with features of PCOS may be at risk for metabolic disorders in later life.

 Hart R, Doherty DA, Mori T, Huang RC, Norman RJ, Franks S, Sloboda D, Beilin L, Hickey M. Extent of metabolic risk in adolescent girls with features of polycystic ovary syndrome.
 Fertility and Sterility.
 2011;95(7):2347-53. doi: 10.1016/j.fertnstert.2011.03.001.